federgraph/SudokuHelper/SH02/HelpText.md

 To set candidates with the left mouse button make sure the SetCandidates click mode is active.

-On the desktop you can alternatively make use of the right mouse button, it should work together with modifier keys Alt (set candidate) or Ctrl (remove candidate).
-This should work independent of the selected click mode.

 ### How to toggle Gosu cell state

 - If keyboard is available use Spacebar to toggle the state.